 What To Do When Panic Attacks Happen In Public

 Around six million Americans have panic disorder, an anxiety disorder characterized by panic attacks.
 Panic attacks are sudden fear and extreme nervousness for ten minutes or more at a time.
-They are often strong feelings of being terrified at seemingly random times or after a triggering event.
+Symptoms of a panic attack can look like strong feelings of being terrified at seemingly random times or after a triggering event.
 Panic attacks can occur at unexpected times, regardless of where you are.
-There are some useful coping mechanisms and ways to make managing panic attacks in public easier.
+There are some useful coping mechanisms and ways to help manage public panic attacks.

 What is panic disorder?